• x

 Harmful Algal Blooms

 This page will be updated with information on current Harmful Algal Bloom sites within Nevada State Parks.
 For a full list of HAB sites in Nevada, go here.
-Learn more about HABs by visiting the NDEP page, here.
+Learn more about HABs by visiting the NDEP page, here

-Lahontan State Recreation Area
+Lahontan Start Recreation Area (Updated: June 5, 2025)

-Spring Valley State Park
+Spring Valley State Park (Updated: June 23, 2025)

-Eagle Valley Reservoir, located within Spring Valley State Park, has been placed under a HAB Watch Advisory due to a possible Harmful Algal Bloom (HAB).
+Eagle Valley Reservoir, located in Spring Valley State Park, has been placed under a HAB Watch Advisory due to an active Harmful Algae Bloom.
 Visual assessments have indicated a possible bloom.
-Water tests and satellite imagery assessments are currently being conducted by the Nevada Division of Environmental Protection (NDEP).
+Water tests are currently being conducted by the Nevada Division of Environmental Protection (NDEP).
 These toxic algae can cause serious health issues for humans and animals.
-If you see water that looks discolored or smells bad, stay away.
-For a full list of HAB sites in Nevada, go here.
-Learn more about HABs by visiting the NDEP page, here.

-Big Washoe Lake located within Washoe Lake State Park, have been placed under a HAB Watch Advisory due to a possible Harmful Algae Bloom (HAB).
+Echo Canyon Reservoir, located in Echo Canyon State Park, has been placed under a HAB Watch Advisory due to an active Harmful Algae Bloom.
 Visual assessments have indicated a possible bloom.
-Water tests and satellite imagery assessments are currently being conducted by the Nevada Division of Environmental Protection (NDEP).
+Water tests are currently being conducted by the Nevada Division of Environmental Protection (NDEP).
 These toxic algae can cause serious health issues for humans and animals.
-If you see water that looks discolored or smells bad, stay away.
-For a full list of HAB sites in Nevada, go here.
-Learn more about HABs by visiting the NDEP page, here.

 plan, explore, discover